usgs/wdfn-blog/content/SeasonalFraction.md

 avePct <- 100 * sumSeasons / sumYears
 ```

-The total flux for all years in the period of interest in millions of kg is `sumYears` = 1.727799.
+The total flux for all years in the period of interest in millions of kg is `sumYears` = NA.

-The total seasonal flux for all years of the period of interest in millions of kg is `sumSeasons` = 0.6099614.
+The total seasonal flux for all years of the period of interest in millions of kg is `sumSeasons` = 0.601381.

-The percentage of the total flux for the years 2000 through 2010 that was transported in the winter months is `avePct` = 35.302796.
+The percentage of the total flux for the years 2000 through 2010 that was transported in the winter months is `avePct` = NA.

 This can be determined for any set of years simply by changing the two numbers inside the brackets to the index numbers of the first and last years of interest.